 In this article, we answer some of the most common questions about stormwater, stormwater runoff, and stormwater management in Howard County, including your responsibilities as a property owner or manager.

-If you’re looking for information about the various types of stormwater management facilities in use in Howard County, including the features, benefits, and drawbacks of each, you’ll find that in our article on Types of Stormwater Management Facilities.
+If you’re looking for information about the various types of stormwater management facilities in use in Howard County, including the features, benefits, and drawbacks of each, you’ll find that in our article on Types of Stormwaproactive stormwater maintenance programs

 What is stormwater?